Women's Memorial March: Police response

 In Canada, Indigenous women constitute 4% of the female population and 16% of female murders.

-In 2014, the RCMP reported that more than 1,200 indigenous women were missing or had been found murdered in the last 25 years, while Indigenous Women's Groups proclaimed this number to be over 4,000.
-This discrepancy between numbers is due to a lack of evidence and attention given by authorities.
+In 2014, the RCMP reported that over 1,200 Indigenous women were missing or had been found murdered in the last 25 years, while Indigenous women's groups self-reported this number to be over 4,000.
+This discrepancy is due to a lack of evidence and attention from authorities.

-Between 1983 and 2003, more than 61 women were filed as "missing persons" from Vancouver's Downtown Eastside and over half were indigenous women.
-As families and friends tried to draw authorities attention to the matter, Philip Owen, who was the mayor of Vancouver from 1993 to 2002, refused to offer a reward or further investigate the missing women and stated that he believed public funds should not be used to create a "location service for prostitutes."
+Between 1983 and 2003, over 61 women were filed as "missing persons" from Vancouver's Downtown Eastside, and over half were Indigenous women.
+As families and friends tried to draw attention to the matter, Philip Owen, the mayor of Vancouver from 1993 to 2002, refused to offer a reward or further investigate the missing women, stating that he believed public funds should not be used to create a "location service for prostitutes".

-Culhane states that authorities used categorizations of Indigenous women as related to sex, drugs, crime, violence, murder and disease as excuses to ignore and take little action into investigating the root of these disappearances.
-The justification was that these women inflicted this harm on themselves by living in the Downtown Eastside and living the lifestyles that they did.
-Vancouver's Missing Women became a public issue as more women disappeared.
-Academics, advocates, journalists and the women's families came together.
-It became publicly recognized that a serial killer may be active in this neighbourhood in 1999.
+Culhane states that authorities used categorizations of Indigenous women related to sex, drugs, crime, violence, murder, and disease as excuses to ignore and take little action in investigating the root of these disappearances.
+The justification was that these women inflicted harm on themselves by living in the Downtown Eastside and living the lifestyles that they did.
+Vancouver's missing women became a public issue as more women disappeared, and academics, advocates, journalists, and the women's families came together.
+It became publicly recognized that a serial killer might be active in this neighborhood in 1999.